astuder/ModemHAT/README.md

 ![Render of Modem HAT](images/modem-hat-2024-06-11-render.png)

-The modem presents itself to the Raspberry Pi on UART4 and is controlled with the classic AT command set.
+The modem presents itself to the Raspberry Pi on an UART and is controlled with the classic AT command set.
 It supports various standards (V.22bis, V.32bis, V.34, V.90, ...) at speeds of up to 56 kbps.

 The design is based on a [Skyworks ISOmodem](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems) chipset, specifically [Si2457](https://www.skyworksinc.com/en/Products/Modems-and-DAAs/Data-and-Voice-Modems/Si2457) data modem and Si3018 line side driver.
 The implementation closely follows the circuits described in application note [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf).